spatialstatisticsupna/GscanStat/README.md

 -   GscanStat model (Santafé et al., 2025)

 The [`bigDM`](https://github.com/spatialstatisticsupna/bigDM) package is used to fit local spatio-temporal models through a divide-and-conquer strategy (Orozco-Acosta et al., 2023), incorporating the significant risk clustering structure identified by the GscanStat algorithm.
 Version 0.5.7 of `bigDM` has been developed specifically for this purpose.
+All models were fitted using the R-INLA stable version 25.06.07 on R-4.5.1.

 Two examples are provided: